 From time to time, patients subject to a community treatment order wish to travel overseas and in some cases will seek the permission of their responsible clinician.
 The Act is silent on the issue of travel outside New Zealand while subject to a compulsory treatment order.
 However, in doing so, most patients will be breaching the terms of their order to ‘attend a certain place for treatment’.
 In addition, if a patient becomes unwell while overseas they cannot be treated under the terms of their community treatment order.
 This can cause considerable distress to the patient and their family, and in some cases results in their repatriation to New Zealand, at considerable cost.

 Domestic travel presents similar issues if it would cause a person not to attend at a specified place for treatment.
+Responsible clinicians have the mandate to tell patients on community treatment orders that they are not allowed to travel, if travel would breach the order.

 Depending on a patient’s level of acuity or the intensity or frequency of their treatment, it will be sufficient to advise some patients that they are not allowed to travel, and that to do so would breach the terms of their compulsory treatment order.
 For other patients, it may be worth considering whether an arrangement with another service can be reached to temporarily transfer the patient’s compulsory treatment, or whether the person can be discharged from their compulsory treatment order.
+Taking a collaborative approach with the patient when they express a wish to travel is encouraged, as this is consistent with least restrictive practice.

-6.7 Inpatient treatment orders
+7.7 Inpatient treatment orders